ANeukum/aneukum-list-all-anagrams/README.md

     java aneukum.bewerbung.schwarz.it.Main

-If problems occur the project can be built and run like like any vanilla java project.
+The project can be built and run like like any vanilla java project.
 The only dependency is Junit 5.

 # Design